josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 This creates an inconsistency where Personal Union are vulnerable while some other subject types are protected.

 **VERIFICATION:** Tested with France (Senior Partner) and Sicily (Junior Partner).
-When Sicilian Secessionists Rebelled in France-controlled territory, Sicily was forcibly called, immediately breaking the Personal Union.
+When Sicilian Secessionists Rebels in France-controlled territory, Sicily was forcibly called, immediately breaking the Personal Union.
 When Sicily was a Vassal or Fiefdom instead, it was correctly excluded.

 ### Issue 3: Vassal War Leadership Problem (Severe)